AMartins87/world-of-makaton/README.md

 Content
-The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from [Font Awesome] (https://fontawesome.com/) Media
+The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from ![Font Awesome] (https://fontawesome.com/) Media
 The photos used on the home and sign up page are from This Open Source site The images used for the gallery page were taken from this other open source site